SsnL/blog/about/index.md

 Hello there!

 I am Tongzhou Wang (also go by the name Simon), a second-year undergraduate student at the great UC Berkeley.
 As a person who enjoys engineering and humanity, I am having fun with my majors, computer science and statistics, as well as my intended minor, philosophy.
-Other than that, I am currently a software intern at Sellegit Inc.
+Other than that, I am currently a software intern at Sellegit Inc. I have worked on some small features on website frontend and database.
+Now I am involved in an Android App development, [Peach](https://play.google.com/store/apps/details?id=peach.fdroid).

 My fields of interests include: